CARE OF THE ESOPHAGOSTOMY TUBE

 - Any medication you should be giving at this time.

 Clear the tube by squirting 6 cc of tepid water through it to be sure it is not clogged.
 Next hook up the food syringe and slowly deliver the food to the patient.
 It is tempting to just blast it all in there but, for patient comfort, try to take several minutes or so and take your time.
 Follow the food with a chaser of 6cc of tepid water to clear the tube.
 Give any oral medications that is scheduled.
 Liquid medication can be given through the tube as long as the tube is cleared with 6cc of tepid water before and after each administration.
 Do not put pills in the tube as the tube could clog.
 Pills can be crushed and administered through the tube only if they are well dissolved in liquid.
 Any caking of pill powder has potential to clog the tube so be sure to flush the tube with tepid water after administration.

 You will need to clean the stoma (the opening of the skin where the tube enters) daily with a baby wipe or moist tissue.
 Discharge and/or crusting will accumulate there otherwise.
 Periodically the wraps will need changing.
 A special collar (see link below) may be helpful in keeping the tube neat and comfortable.

 BE SURE TO ALLOW TIME FOR DIGESTION BETWEEN FEEDINGS.

 How much time depends on your pet’s feeding plan.

-Be sure you understand the schedule provided by your veterinarian.
+Be sure you understand the amount each feeding and the feeding schedule provided by your veterinarian.

 - Are you giving the food too quickly?
 Rapid distension of the stomach is a stimulus to vomit.
 Try going slower.